joao-pedro-rdo/token-safesign-ubuntu22/README.md

-# Como resolver problema do token SafeSign no Firefox do Ubuntu 22.04
+# Resolvendo Problemas do Token SafeSign no Firefox no Ubuntu 22.04

 ## Introdução